 What sponge tips are good for

-Now let’s look at ways in which sponge tips are just as good as or even better than brushes.
+Now let’s look at ways in which sponge tip applicators are just as good as or even better than brushes.

 - Loose/fallout prone shadows.
 No one ever had fallout before brushes came along.
 Sponges sort of soak up any loose bits of shadow so it just doesn’t happen.
 This makes them better than brushes when you’re dealing with loose shadows or shadows that tend to have fallout (glitter shades or not-so-great formulas).